gbraekmans/enshure/doc/code/architecture.rst

 **Reusable functionality for every module** resides into the **core** script.
 This would be the main binary in the plugin analogy.
 The problems solved here are:
-"Notifying the user", "Determining the next action", "Writing to the log file", ...
+"Notifying the user", "Writing to the log file", "Querying the log", ...

 Library
 -------